DISCRIMINATION AND EQUALITY

 X v Girlguiding

-A discrimination case brought by a mother who claims that the Girlguiding guidelines on inclusion of boys and men who identify as girls/women as members and volunteers is a breach of safeguarding rules and also unlawful in the light of the Supreme Court decision For Women Scotland v Scottish Ministers [2025] UKSC 16.
-Girlguiding announced on 2 December 2025 that the association would no longer accept biological boys as members.
-They are revising their inclusion policy to ensure it is lawful.
+A discrimination case brought by a mother (who wishes to remain anonymous) who claims that the Girlguiding guidelines on inclusion of boys and men who identify as girls/women as members and volunteers is a breach of safeguarding rules and also unlawful in the light of the Supreme Court decision For Women Scotland v Scottish Ministers [2025] UKSC 16.
+Girlguiding withdrew its guidelines as a result of the pre-action protocol letter.
+They no longer accept biological boys as members and any current boys and male leaders in female-only roles will be required to leave by September 2026.
 CONCLUDED

 Bayswater v BBC

-A challenge by The Bayswater Support Group (which represents over 800 parents of trans-identified kids) to the BBC alleging that their coverage of trans issues is biased.
-The initial stage has been a letter to OFCOM demanding that they launch an independent investigation into this aspect of the BBC's coverage.
+A challenge by Bayswater Support Group, which represents over 800 parents of kids who identify as trans or non-binary, in relation to the BBC’s coverage of trans issues which it alleges is biased and does not meet statutory safeguarding standards.
+OFCOM has been requested to launch an independent investigation into this aspect of the BBC's coverage.
 ONGOING